 Design: Limit which types can be deserialized.

 Implementation: Avoid having unnecessary types or gadgets available that can be leveraged for malicious ends.
-Whitelist acceptable classes.
+Use an allowlist of acceptable classes.

 Implementation: Keep session state on the server, when possible.